dansmyers/Simulation/Sprint-3-Monte_Carlo_Simulation/Deliverables/README.md

 I want to use ChatGPT to automatically respond to my e-mails.
 The number of e-mails I get per hour is Poisson distributed with parameter 10 and ChatGPT can automatically answer 80% of normal e-mails.
 What's the probability that I need to personally answer more than 25 e-mails in an eight hour workday?

+What's the probability that I get no e-mails that must be personally answered in two hours?

 ## Expected value of the Poisson Distribution

 Show that the expected value of a Poisson distribution with parameter *λ* is *λ*.
 Use the definition of the expected value.
 The summation will appear to be gnarly, with a factorial in the denominator, but you can simplify it.